 Your child will automatically receive a Certificate of Citizenship from USCIS if and when the following conditions are met:

-If these conditions have been met, your child will have been admitted to the United States in the IR-3 or IH-3 category and he or she should receive a Certificate of Citizenship within 45 days of admission.
-There are a few exceptions to this, which can be found here.
+If these conditions have been met, your child will have been admitted to the United States in the IR-3 or IH-3 category and should receive a Certificate of Citizenship within 45 days of admission.
+There are a few exceptions to this, which can be found on the USCIS website.